Schuetzen/PIV-control/Readme.md

 *  **The laser's light is low**
     Check the power first

 * **Error: Timeout Exception**

     `terminate called after throwing an instance of 'GenICam_3_1_Basler_pylon::TimeoutException' Aborted`
-    **This reason might caused by the signal time, if the signal loop break too fast, it will have no trigger signal for the camera.**
+    **This reason might caused by the camera buffer, this might happen in the first time running codes**

 ## Backup Tech-Configuration